 The Episodic Theatre Project

 The Episodic Theatre Project (ETP) is a New York City-based collective that presents a serialized theatrical presentation each spring based on a different theme: one epic story told over five self-contained plays.
-ETP aims to create community amongst early-career artists and audiences by pushing the limits of the theatrical medium and reigniting a passion for live performance.
-It embraces and pushes the boundaries of how addictive theatre can be, and just like your favorite television show, have you coming back next week for more and wanting to watch the whole series.
+ETP aims to create community among audiences and artists on the precipice of their careers by pushing the limits of the theatrical medium and reigniting a passion for live performance.
+It embraces and pushes the boundaries of how addictive theatre can be, and just like your favorite television show, have you wanting to watch the whole series.

 Who We Are